BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because not performig it manually maked the configuration of a new machine much easier and faster.
+No configuration was performed manually, which is advantageous because not performing it manually makes the configuration of a new machine much easier and faster.

 - What is the main advantage of automating configuration with Ansible?
-It enables configuration of several servers at scale, which ebnables faster configurations.
+- It enables configuration of several servers at scale, which ebnables faster configurations.

 The playbook implements the following tasks:
 - Install Docker